An Introduction to Tau Station

 If you want to pay for repair, you first have to go to Port → Shipping Bay, and then in the inventory, unequip, and then send it for repair.
 With this option, you can do other things in the mean time.
 You will be notified when the repair is finished.
 Then you can pick up the repaired item from the Shipping Bay.

-Items cannot be repaired once their damage is too large, though the exact threshold is not yet known.
+Items cannot be repaired once their damage is too large.
+With Item Repair 3, you can repair items that have 5% or more health left .
 To be on the safe side, you should repair your items when their health falls below 75%.

 A clone is an insurance against the death of a character’s body.
 You can buy a clone at the cloning facilities that are present on most stations.

 The mental model behind a clone is that it is an inactive duplicate of the character’s body, and receives all experience and knowledge as a constant feed from the active body.
 Once the active body dies, the newest clone is activated.
-So the character keeps its intelligence and social stats, but reverts back to the physical stats of the clone.
+So the character keeps its intelligence and social stats, as well as experience and career experience, but reverts back to the physical stats of the clone.

 Each player has a default clone on Tau Station, which is automatically updated when you level-up.
 Due to this mechanism, clones are typically only of interest when you reach the level cap at 25, or when you use them to change your Genotype.

 There are currently three types of clones in the game: 3D-printed, vat-grown and Premium.
 Even though most of the stations will have Clones facility, not all of the stations provide all three types of clones: